navjotjsingh/nspeaks/content/ref.md

 1. [DigitalOcean](https://www.digitalocean.com/?refcode=574d284bdcd2&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=CopyPaste) - Get $200 in credit to use over 60 days.

-2. [Vultr](https://www.vultr.com/?ref=8979038-8H) - Get $100 in credit to use over 14 days.
+2. [Vultr](https://www.vultr.com/promo/try250/) - Get $250 in credit to use.
 Need valid Credit card or Paypal account to avail the offer.

 3. [Cloudways](https://nspeaks.com/cloudways) - Managed VPS hosting for WordPress and PHP projects.
-It works as a control panel with popular Cloud VPS hosts.
+It works as a control panel with VPS hosts such as DigitalOcean, AWS, and Google Cloud.
+Get $100 in free credits.

 4. [Kinsta Application Hosting](https://kinsta.com/application-hosting/?kaid=HJNYGYNKHEXF) - Get $20 off for the first month.

+5. [DreamHost](https://dreamhost.com) - Get Shared, Managed WordPress and VPS Hosting.

 ## Serverless Platforms